 Distraction Can Often Cause Parking Lot Injuries

 Parking lots are riskier than you think.
 Tens of thousands of crashes occur in parking lots and garage structures annually, resulting in hundreds of deaths and thousands of injuries.

-And, around the holidays, parking lots become even more dangerous.
+They become even more dangerous around the holidays.
 Auto insurers report the number of claims spike on Black Friday and run above normal throughout the holiday shopping season.
 The number of incidents is probably higher than insurance claims indicate, as many fender-benders go unreported.

 In an NSC public opinion poll, 66% of drivers nationwide said they would make phone calls while driving through parking lots.
 Respondents also said they would:

 ● Send or receive emails (50%)